-In typical hospital settings, you will still receive a full ER bill even if your condition is deemed non-emergent after triage.
+In the typical hospital ER setting, you will still receive a full ER bill even if your condition is deemed non-emergent after triage.

 On the other hand, choosing an urgent care when you really need an emergency room will add the unnecessary cost of paying for that visit as well, but most importantly you are potentially wasting very valuable time in a true emergency while getting to the appropriate facility to treat your condition.

-That’s why we created our hybrid facility, so you never have to worry if you are in the right place and you will only get billed for the level of service you actually need!
+That's why we created our hybrid facility at The Rim, so you never have to worry if you are in the right place and you will only get billed for the level of service you actually need!

 Do you have pediatric care available for infants and small children?

 Absolutely!
 Both Full Spectrum Emergency Rooms are equipped and staffed to treat emergency patients of any and all ages.
 Our Emergency Medicine Board Certified staff have decades of experience in treating even the most critical of patients. Â If sub-specialty care is required, we will arrange for direct hospital admission to the appropriate facility of your choice without having to wait in a hospital emergency department.

 Our Urgent Care typically sees patients who are 6 months and older.
 If your child is under 6 months and presenting with a high fever they will be treated in the ER.

 Who will be treating me?